koajs/router/.github/ISSUE_TEMPLATE.md

 #### Code sample:

 <!--
-Provide a code sapmle with THE MINIMUM amount of code to reproduce your issue.
+Provide a code sample with THE MINIMUM amount of code to reproduce your issue.
 If you cannot provide a succinct example, please create a small test app that exhibits the issue you're experiencing.
-If you cannot provide this, your issue may not be able to be reproduced and thus, we will be unabled to address it.
+If you cannot provide this, your issue may not be able to be reproduced and thus, we will be unable to address it.
 -->

 ```js